saltstack/kitchen-salt/INTRODUCTION.md

 ##Installation
 Test Kitchen is packaged as a RubyGem, and so is kitchen-salt, so we need a working Ruby 1.9 environment, and some supporting bits, like somewhere to create virtual machines etc, in this example we're going to use Vagrant & VirtualBox, infact pretty much everything they have in the [Test Kitchen Installing](http://kitchen.ci/docs/getting-started/installing) step.

 At the moment, kitchen-salt depends on the 1.1.2.dev release in github, the easiest way to get that into usable environment is to use bundler, which we'll show below.
+The curl command (pulling down [https://gist.github.com/simonmcc/8564612](https://gist.github.com/simonmcc/8564612) is just a Gemfile that bundler will use to install the correct rubygems).
 I like keeping my Ruby environments self contained using RVM, (it's quite like Python's virtualenv, if you ignore the fact that it compiles stuff :/), so we'll create an environment with the right bits to get us started:

     $ mkdir kitchen-salt-tutorial
     $ cd kitchen-salt-tutorial